01Story

 Russia’s most successful energy company

-Once it had been privatised in 1995-96, Yukos Oil Company confronted its Soviet legacy of chronic under-investment: oil production was falling by 15% and the company owed debts of around $3 billion.
-Workers had not been paid for months.
+Once it had been privatised in 1995-96, Yukos Oil Company confronted its Soviet legacy of chronic under-investment: oil production was falling by 15%; the company owed debts of around $3 billion; workers had not been paid for months.
 The economic shocks of 1998, when the rouble and stock market collapsed, only made things harder.

 But new management restructured Yukos from top to bottom, and invested heavily in new technology, boosting oil production and efficiency.
 The company adopted Western standards of governance, issued quarterly financial reports in line with US accounting rules, and published its entire ownership structure.